 Easy no bake dessert recipes

-If you’re ever not in the mood to bake but still want (or need!) a stunning and delicious dessert, no worries, I got you.
-Just try any of these delicious no bake dessert recipes and satisfy your craving without baking!
+If you’re ever not in the mood to bake but still want (or need) a stunning and delicious dessert, try any of these delicious no bake dessert recipes and satisfy your craving without baking!

 No Bake Lemon Cheesecake